 It is necessary for a foreign company to assign a Japanese MAH (Marketing Authorization Holder) who has the appropriate licenses.
 Approval is granted under the condition that a designated MAH conducts safety management on behalf of the foreign company.
 In addition to safety management, a designated MAH should also perform various procedures such as submission of the drug application, post-market surveillance (PMS), etc.

-An individual company who intends to manufacture drug products, quasi-drugs, cosmetics or medical devices overseas and import them into Japan is referred to as a foreign manufacturer and must acquire a Foreign Manufacturer Accreditation (FMA) from the Ministry of Health, Labour and Welfare to provide such products to the market.
-There are 2 different FMA processes: (1) Document review or (2) On-site investigation.
+An individual company who intends to manufacture drug products, quasi-drugs, cosmetics or medical devices overseas and import them into Japan is referred to as a foreign manufacturer, and must be certified by the Ministry of Health, Labour and Welfare as an Accredited Foreign Manufacturer (AFM) (formerly known as Foreign Manufacturer Accreditation, or FMA) to provide such products to the market.
+There are 2 different AFM processes: (1) Document review or (2) On-site investigation.
 Most reviews are done by document review and on-site investigation is performed as necessary.
-The FMA application is submitted to the PMDA.
+The AFM application is submitted to the PMDA.

 - Good Manufacturing Practice (GMP) Conformity Investigation